EwanC/WeeOS/README.txt

    mov ax, [0x20] ; ax is loaded from 0x4d0 (16 * 0x4d + 0x20)

 this allows us the reach 1MB(0xffff * 16 + 0xffff)

+SEGMENTS
+cs - code segment
+   - holds instructions
+   - contains inital addr of code segmennt
+   - this address plus IP indicates the address of next instr
+   - CS:IP
+ds - data segment
+   - DS:BX DS:SI
+   - DS:DI

+es - extra segment
+   - used for some string operations
+   - holds data read from disk using int 0x13, ES:BX
+   - ES:DI

+ss - stack segment
+   - this address plus SP is used for stack operations
+   - SS:SP SS:BP

+segments are 64k, and may be overlapping or non overlapping

+A long jump is between segments

 CHS
 - Each circular track is divided into sectors, of 512 bytes, refered to bye a sector index